 The i-law database is published by Informa.
 IALS Library subscribes to the Maritime and Commercial Law practice area, which provides cases, legislation, treaties, journals and books.

 i-Law is available onsite to all academic members of the Library.
-If a log-in screen comes up, enter an email address, such as email@example.com (the ID and password will have been filled in automatically).
+If a log-in screen comes up, enter IALS as the username and email@example.com in the email box.

 Remote access is available to all academic readers – that is, students and teachers with current IALS Library cards.
 To log in, enter your name and Library card barcode, then enter an email address (click here for more information about remote access).